MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 To see IonQ billing plan, visit [Azure Quantum pricing](xref:microsoft.quantum.providers-pricing).

+## Limits & Quotas

+IonQ quotas are tracked based on the QPU usage unit, which is *qubit-gate-shot* or *QGS*.
+The resource usage is credited against your account.

+If you are using an Azure Quantum Credits plan, the quotas map to your allocated credits.

+Approx. value is 0.000015 USD per QPU Credit

+Quotas are based on plan selection and can be increased with a support ticket.
+For more information, see [Azure Quantum quotas](xref:microsoft.quantum.providers-quotas).

 ## IonQ best practices and connectivity graph

 To see recommended best practices for the IonQ QPU, we recommend reading their [best practices](https://ionq.com/best-practices).